Achinthagithub/University-Webside/README.md

 # Footer
 The footer section provides additional information:

-Contact Information: Find our restaurant's address, phone number, and email address.
+Contact Information: Find our restaurant's address, phone number, and email address.<br>
-Follow Us: Stay updated by following us on social media platforms.
+Follow Us: Stay updated by following us on social media platforms.<br>
-About Us: Learn more about our restaurant and our commitment to providing quality food and excellent service.
+About Us: Learn more about our restaurant and our commitment to providing quality food and excellent service.<br>

 We welcome contributions from the community!
 If you'd like to contribute to the project, please follow the guidelines outlined in the Contributing section of the README fil